 - This oil is used for external use only.

 - This oil has no contraindication and drug interaction.

 - Try to identify the things/triggers which worsen the sign and symptoms.

 - Eat plenty of fresh fruits, vegetables, and whole grains, to improve immunity against infections.

-- Include Zinc containing foods in diet such as sesame seeds, pumpkin seeds, whole grains etc.
+- Include Zinc containing foods in the diet such as sesame seeds, pumpkin seeds, whole grains, etc.

 - Drink adequate amounts of fluid daily (water, milk and low sugar fruit juices).
 Coffee, tea and soft drinks should not be counted as part of this intake.